 Hailed for her “Verdian richness, power and expressivity,” American soprano Kerriann Otaño was a 2016 National Semi-Finalist of the Metropolitan Opera National Council Auditions and a recent graduate of the Domingo-Cafritz Young Artist Program at Washington National Opera.
-Last season at WNO, she was heard as the Witch (Hansel and Gretel) and Mary Custis Lee (Glass’ Appomattox).
+At WNO, she was heard as Donna Elvira (Don Giovanni), Kitty Hart (Dead Man Walking), the Witch (Hansel and Gretel), Mary Custis Lee (Glass’ Appomattox).
 For summer 2015, Kerriann was chosen as a Filene Young Artist and made her debut with Wolf Trap Opera singing La Contessa Almaviva in Le Nozze di Figaro at The Barns and High Priestess in Aïda at the Filene Center.
 She returned for summer 2016 to sing Female Chorus in The Rape of Lucretia at The Barns and was featured in a Vocal Colors recital at the Phillips Collection.
-This season, Kerriann returned to Fort Worth Opera Festival in her role debut as Micaëla in Bizet’s Carmen.
-Praised for her “generous soprano” by The Washington Post, Ms. Otaño reprised the role of La Contessa Almaviva in her debuts at both Opera Memphis and at Amarillo Opera in Le Nozze di Figaro.
-She was heard in recital with her fiancé, tenor Dane Suarez, with Permian Basin Opera.
-She also returned to WNO to sing Kitty Hart in Jake Heggie’s acclaimed Dead Man Walking and also, for what is becoming her signature role, Donna Elvira in Don Giovanni.
-In 2017-18 she returns to the Washington National Opera for Candide, debuts the Lyric Opera of Chicago in Fellow Travelers covering the role of Mary Johnson and debuts the role of Senta in The Flying Dutchman with Opera San José.
+This past season, Kerriann returned to Fort Worth Opera Festival in her role debut as Micaëla in Bizet’s Carmen.
+Praised for her “generous soprano” by The Washington Post, Ms. Otaño also reprised the role of La Contessa Almaviva in her debuts at both Opera Memphis and at Amarillo Opera in Le Nozze di Figaro.
+In 2017-18 she returns to the WNO for Francesca Zambello’s Candide, debuts the Lyric Opera of Chicago in Fellow Travelers covering the role of Mary Johnson, debuts as Older Alyce in Glory Denied with Houston Grand Opera’s HGOco, and debuts the role of Senta in The Flying Dutchman with Opera San José.

-Last spring, WNO presented Wagner’s Ring Cycle where Kerriann covered Helmwige (which she performed in the final dress rehearsal), Gerhilde, and Ortlinde in Die Walküre as well as Third Norn in Götterdämmerung.
-In February 2016, Kerriann was featured in concert with the Alexandria Symphony Orchestra singing duets and arias from Madama Butterfly and La Bohème with 2013 Metropolitan Opera National Council Grand Final Winner Michael Brandenburg.
+For the 2015-2016 season, WNO presented Wagner’s Ring Cycle where Kerriann covered Helmwige (a role she performed in the final dress rehearsal with no notice), Gerhilde, and Ortlinde in Die Walküre as well as Third Norn in Götterdämmerung.
+Kerriann was featured in concert with the Alexandria Symphony Orchestra singing duets and arias from Madama Butterfly and La Bohème with 2013 Metropolitan Opera National Council Grand Final Winner tenor Michael Brandenburg.

 In the 2014-2015 season at the John F. Kennedy Center, she covered Madame Lidoine (New Prioress) in Dialogues of the Carmelites and created the role of Katherine in the world premiere of Penny by Douglas Pew.
 Ms. Otaño was seen in the summer of 2014 at the prestigious Glimmerglass Festival covering soprano lead Roberta Alden in Tobias Picker’s An American Tragedy and performed in concert alongside dramatic soprano Christine Goerke.
 During the 2013-2014 season, Kerriann was the soprano studio artist at Fort Worth Opera where she “nearly stole the show in the highly comedic role of Despina” in Mozart’s Così fan tutte.
 She received rave reviews calling her “vocally attractive and dramatically vivacious” and a “standout.”
 Ms. Otaño advanced to the regional level of the Metropolitan Opera National Council Auditions and was awarded second place in the Mid-South region.